-Jewish Educators and Engagement professionals who are currently working in the Jewish community are eligible for a 15% discount.
-There are a limited number of discounts so apply now!
+Jewish Educators and Engagement professionals who are currently working in the Jewish community are eligible for a discounted rate.
+There are a limited number of discounts.

 Cabins are spacious and nestled throughout the campus.
 Each cabin offers a dorm-style bunking area and private twin rooms with shared stalls, showers, and sinks.
 Individuals will be placed in a gendered cabin.
 Linens are provided but beds are not made up. *Private room within the cabin is available on a first come basis

 All hotel rooms have a private bathroom, table, and chairs, heating and air conditioning, complimentary toiletries, and bed and bath linens.
 These hotels are located up a steep hill with stairs, boardwalk and walking paths to the main areas of the campus.
 Standard rooms have two queen beds.
 Some connecting rooms are available.

 Deluxe hotel rooms are larger rooms with either 2 queen beds or 1 king bed, a deluxe tub and a mini-fridge.
 The deluxe rooms in the Welcome Center are an easy, flat walk to the Levine Center where meals are served and most of the action takes place.
 Some connecting rooms are available.

 All cottages are brand new with a kitchenette, private patio, bathroom with walk-in shower, king-sized bed and sleeper sofa.
 These beautiful cottages are located on our new boardwalk with both stair and ramp access to the main areas of the campus.
 There is a minimum of two people per cottage.

 Full Stay Prices

 |Cabin: Group or Multi-Family||$275/per person||$150||FREE|